|Period||1828 - Current|

 On the night of 19 Kindle 1830, the Batthurâk extracted their main force by way of giff platforms, Pyramids of Set, and through tunnels beneath the hills.
 The lines were left with delaying parties of warforged soldiers and undead.
 Armânuk was taken that morning by the Horde of Chaos.
 In two months of conflict, the Flux Pact lost 35,000 soldiers and the Batthurâk lost 22,000.

 For the first six months of 1831, there was a lull in combat as the winter was unusually cold with heavy snowfall.
 Spring followed with a very strong monsoon season that drenched the region with double the normal rainfall.
-Disease ran rampant through the Flux Pact cumulating with more than 6,000 deaths.
-The Khazarkar, accustomed to the monsoon season, fared much better losing only several hundred to flooding and disease.
-During this period of foul weather, King Xornsnous - one of the fire giant kings, decided that it was time to head home.
-His plan was to take the territory of the Thjollods while most of their forces were away fighting in the Flux Pact.
-On learning of this plan, Sorenass caught up with this King, slaying him, and then promoting her son as the new leader of the army of Xornsnous.
+Disease ran rampant through the Flux Pact, taking 6,000 lives.
+The Khazarkar, accustomed to the monsoon season, fared much better, losing only several hundred to flooding and disease.
+During this times where the environment was killing more than the enemy, the fire giant king of Xornsnous made a move against an old rival.
+He headed home with his best legion.
+The plan was to take the territory of the Thjollods, also an ally of the Flux Pact, while they were tied down fighting.
+On learning of the fire giant king's betrayal, the Ebon Princess caught up with him, decapitating him before his own legion.
+Before them, she brought up her son, a half-fiendish fire giant, making him the new king of Xornsnous.

 On 28 Brightstar 1832, forces of the Flux Pact led by the mercenary general Anutrax besieged the Khazarkar city Sapthiladân.
 The highly defensive terrain of the city and its nearly impregnable walls drained the attackers of nearly 30,000 soldiers.
 The Khazarkars numbers were very small.
 The siege of this great city and the many battles fought around it went on for four months.
 During the battle, Khazarkar spies learned that the Eldritch Conclave had secretly joined the Flux Pact.
 A high ranking colonel of this much-hated group was captured and interrogated.
 It was learned that the Eldritch Conclave sold Entropy Fragments to Neeth-Theen which they used to create an Entropy Arch.